 A possible way to solve API in Magri's framework is to adopt a system in which even primary implicatures are computed grammatically.
 Such a system has been proposed in Meyer (2013) under the title of the Matrix-K theory.
-The fundamental assumptions of this proposal are aggregated in (48).
+The fundamental assumptions of this proposal are aggregated in (50).

-- (48) a.
+- (50) a.
 There is a covert exhaustivity operator, exh, that may be attached to any scope site. - b. exh operates solely on the basis of logical (as opposed to contextual) strength. - c.
-Every sentence is obligatorily parsed with a K-operator at root, where K is the doxastic operator associated with the speaker.37 - d.
+Every sentence is obligatorily parsed with a K-operator at root, where K is the doxastic operator associated with the speaker.35 - d.
 The Principle of Epistemic Transparency, ET: a logical form $[...K\phi]$ is ruled out unless for every $\psi \in ALT(\phi)$, $[...K\phi]$ logically entails either $K\psi$ or $\neg K\psi$.

-I will use the particularly simple case of the existential quantifier 'some' for illustration.38 According to the Matrix-K theory, exhaustification is optional while the K-operator is obligatory at root.
-Consequently, any utterance of (49) is ambiguous between (at least) four syntactically distinct LFs, (49a) to (49d).
-The semantic value of these LFs are computed relatively straightforwardly, as indicated by the relevant equivalences.
+I will use the particularly simple case of the existential quantifier 'some' for illustration.36 According to the Matrix-K theory, exhaustification is optional while the K-operator is obligatory at root.